OisinDavey/oisindavey.github.io/content/_index.md

 ### Reading

 The TBR pile currently streches back to 2019, largely due to a book-buying spree in 2021 from which I have yet to recover financially or otherwise.
-On the chopping block right now are: Asimov's <<Foundation>>, <<Gödel, Escher, Bach>>, <<Glory>> by NoViolet Bulawayo, <<Klara and the sun>>, <<Something wicked this way comes>>, and <<After dark>>.
+On the chopping block right now are: <<The road to Wigan Pier>>, <<Gödel, Escher, Bach>>, <<Glory>> by NoViolet Bulawayo, <<Klara and the sun>>, <<Something wicked this way comes>>, and <<After dark>>.

-I'm not sure if reading textbooks counts, or at least whether it's right to talk about that in this section.
-Regardless the library have, in a masterful gambit of which even Ceaser would be jealous, begun construction in the maths & science section at the beginning of term time (ingenious) and as such I don't even have access to textbooks.
+I'm not sure if reading textbooks counts, or at least whether it's right to talk about that in this section, but I'm currently working through fractal geometry texts by Falconer as part of my research and through <<Quantum Field Theory for the Gifted Amateur>>.

 ### Puzzles & Problem Solving